 Finally, you will need the correct power supply.
 It must be 5V output and at least 2 amps (I went for 3 amps).

 NOTE: You may need external cooling as well...
-I bought a high speed fan and, in an act of extraordinary laziness, plugged it into my UDOO Board (which had a convenient fan connector eliminating the need for soldering) and set it on top of my Parallella Board.
+I bought a cooling fan and, in an act of extraordinary laziness, plugged it into my UDOO Board (which had a convenient fan connector eliminating the need for soldering) and set it on top of my Parallella Board.
 So far, that has been enough...

 Setting Up Software